McGregor v Cerrone: Everything You Need To Know About UFC 246

 Donald ‘Cowboy’ Cerrone is his opponent this time as the Irish fighter plots his return to the summit of the sport.

-McGregor, who last won an MMA contest in November 2016 against Eddie Alves, is the favourite for Saturday’s bout.
+McGregor, who last won an MMA contest in November 2016 against Eddie Alvarez, is the favourite for Saturday’s bout.

 But it won’t be an easy night against UFC veteran Cerrone, who has competed more times in the promotion than any other fighter in history (33).